-2.06 A description of the operation, supplementing the sequence charts, is provided to specify the functions of the equipment.
+- 2.04 A description of the operation, supplementing the sequence charts, is provided to specify the functions of the equipment. - 2.05 The sequence charts and operational sketches in this section supplement, but do not replace, CD and SD-69286-01.

-2.07 General maintenance of telephone sets, dials, keys, relays, power plants, etc, used with the 6A Key Telephone System is not covered in this section.
-References should be made to the sections pertaining to these specific items.

-2.08 The following wiring options are applicable to this section.
+- 2.06 General maintenance of telephone sets, dials, keys, relays, power plants, etc, used with the 6A key telephone system is not covered in this section.
+References should be made to the C Series pertaining to these specific items. - 2.07 The following wiring options are applicable to this section.

-WIRING OPTION
+Wiring Option

 X Without Transfer Circuit (max nine codes)

 W With Transfer Circuit (over nine codes)

-Н Under 40 Lamps on System (without aux relay busy lamp circuit)
+Н Under 40 Lamps on System (without aux rel busy lamp circuit)

-M Over 40 Lamps on System (with aux relay busy lamp circuit)
+M Over 40 Lamps on System (with aux rel busy lamp circuit)

 R Long Line Circuit Associated with Preset Conference Circuit

 K System with Preset Conference

-3. LINE SEIZURE
+3.00 LINE SEIZURE

-3.01 The T and R leads of a 6A Key Telephone System station are connected to battery and ground through the windings of the A relay.
+The T and R leads of a 6A key telephone system station are connected to battery and ground through the windings of the A relay.
 As a station picks up, relay A operates and causes the operation of relay B. Relay B in operating causes the busy lamps, if provided, to light steadily at all stations.